CODA29/damera/README.md

 # damera_creatives

-A blog website.
+Note: As the website is hosted on a free-tier hosting deal, it will take a minute for the server to spin up and load the landing page.
+Be Patient😊

-Designed for writers to share their ideas.
+A blog website designed for writers to share their ideas.

 New users must register to gain access to share their posts.